aoanla/SRDBlog-Src/posts/2020/04/SRDB-Vodcast06.rst

 We're back today with the sixth edition, featuring the Roller Derby community in Central Mexico, with reps from Aniquiladoras, EMEXRD (Discordias and Disorder), Fugaz Roller Derby, Mexico City Roller Derby, Quimeras Roller Derby, and from the Asociacion Mexicana de Roller Derby, Mexico's NGB.

-Highlights include footage from 2020's Luna Cup tournament (hosted by Aniquiladoras) where MCRD played Discordias, and a discussion of just how much Mexican derby has managed in the past decade, including one of the longest running National Tournaments in international Roller Derby.
+Highlights include footage from 2020's Luna Cup tournament (hosted by Aniquiladoras, and filmed by Mexican Roller Derby streaming superstars, Derby Wife) where MCRD played Discordias, and a discussion of just how much Mexican derby has managed in the past decade, including one of the longest running National Tournaments in international Roller Derby.

 We've embedded the video here so you can watch it without needing to go to YouTube: